Icebergs floating in Jokulsarlon Glacier Lagoon in Iceland.

 Suction cup phone holder:

-For me it is a must if you use your phone for navigation.
+For me, it is a must if you use your phone for navigation.
 It will keep your device safe and securely in place.
-Check prices here.
+Check options and prices here.

 Wall plug travel adapter:

 I use these Amazon plug adapters to plug in my dual-voltage gear and phone chargers.
-If you’d like something with USB ports in it, check these European Travel Plug Adapters, they work great, too.
+If you’d like something with USB and C ports in it, check these European Travel Plug Adapters, they work great, too!

 Solar power bank: